Logan Express: Routes

-The Logan Express system has five routes: four suburban routes plus a route to the Back Bay section of Boston.
+The Logan Express system has five routes: four suburban routes and a route to the Back Bay section of Boston.
 Each route stops at all terminals.
-The routes vary in operating hours; most operate from the early morning to late evening with half-hour headways, except for the Danvers route which has hourly headways.
+The routes vary in operating hours; most operate from the early morning to late evening with half-hour headways.
+The Danvers route has hourly headways, as does the Woburn route on weekend mornings.
+The Framingham site has a "remote terminal" where passengers can clear airport security then take buses directly to the air side of the airport.

 Logan Express fares are priced below market rate to encourage use of the service rather than on-airport parking.
-As of 2025, the suburban services are $9 one-way, while the Back Bay route is $3 to Logan and free to Back Bay.
-The suburban routes use motorcoach-style buses with striping colored by route, while the Back Bay route uses Massport-owned transit buses.
+As of 2026, the suburban services are $9–12 one-way, while the Back Bay route is $3 to Logan and free to Back Bay.
+Each route is assigned a color for branding purposes.
+All buses are accessible and have a wheelchair lift.
+The system carried 2.58 million passengers – 1.66 million air passengers and 0.92 million employees – in 2024.
+Logan Express was used by 7.4% of Logan air passengers in a 2024 survey.